plone/cookiecutter-zope-instance/README.rst

 ``location_clienthome``
     Zope's **clienthome** directory is were by default all writable files are written.
     Such as database with blobs, logs, PID-file, ...
-    This is the only place, where the user the WSGI process is started with needs to have write access.
+    This is the only place, where the user of the WSGI process needs write access.
     Traditionally this is the **var** directory of the *instancehome*.

     Default: ``{{ cookiecutter.target }}/var``